BY HARRIET FRAAD | SEPTEMBER 8, 2017

 The 12-Step Model

 There are many things we can do.
 The basic thing is to connect with others.
 The majority of Americans are now dispossessed.
 We need each other to make change and we have the power of numbers.
 As connections have withered since 1970, one kind of organization has burgeoned.
 In every small town across America there is one kind of organization that keeps growing: the 12-step program.
-We can learn from these programs which range from OA, Overweight Anonymous, Sex Abuse Anonymous, to Gam Anon, ACA, DF, Adult Children of Alcoholics and Dysfunctional Families, and more.
+We can learn from these programs which range from OA, Overweight Anonymous, SA, Sex Abuse Anonymous, to Gamblers Anonymous, ACA, DF, Adult Children of Alcoholics and Dysfunctional Families, and more.
 The 12 step programs thrive outside of the capitalist economy.
 They charge no money.
 They have no authoritarian leaders.
 Everyone’s voice counts.

 The 12-step model works, because everyone has a voice that is heard.
 It is a democracy.
 It operates outside of capitalist constraints.
 No one is a paid officer of a 12-step program.
 It also works because people acknowledge that they have a problem that can only be solved with the support of a group.
 The “spirit” they invoke is sometimes referred to as God.
 Spirit does not have to be a deity but the open inquisitive spirit of a child reaching out to the world, a Biophilic spirit, rather than the necrophilic spirit of rigid hierarchical and unaccountable authority.
 12 Step programs do not allow for social, political, or economic contributions to personal pain and addiction.
 That is why so many leave after initially attending.
 The social, political and economic factors of life are as salient as the personal.
 Uniting the causes of American’s pain is something the Left must do.
 The twelve-step method has a lot to teach us as we learn and build.